HCL-TECH-SOFTWARE/Sametime-Automation/docs/QUICKSTART.md

 First, create your own _vars.yml_ file from the example file:

+`cd ~/sametime/vars`
-`cp inventory.example.yml inventory.yml`
+`cp vars.example.yml vars.yml`

 Now you can edit `vars.yml` file.
-Fill in the IP address of other Sametime components (Proxy server, MongoDB server).
-Enter a range of IP addresses that Kubernetes will use for exposing their services outside the cluster.
+First, fill in the IP address of other Sametime components (Proxy server, MongoDB server).
+Next, enter a range of IP addresses that Kubernetes will use for exposing their services outside the cluster.

-> **Note:** Next to the vars.yml, there is a file `defaults.yml` in the same folder.
+> **Note:** Next to the vars.yml, a file `defaults.yml` is in the same folder.
 You do not need to edit values in this file.
 It contains parameters shared by multiple script modules (roles), and you should change them only if you know what you are doing.
 On the other hand, you should inspect and update every parameter in `vars.yml`, because this config file contains parameters that describe your unique environment.

 ## 4. Setup network connectivity
 In the Kubernetes cluster, each node has to be able to connect to other cluster members.
 It means each node has to resolve hostnames to IP addresses and "ping" other nodes.
 If you provide resolving via an internal DNS server, you just set this DNS server in network config on each of the nodes (Master and Workers).\
 If you cannot use an internal DNS server, you have to configure resolving via static `/etc/hosts` files on each node.
 And this is a good use case for Ansible: you can run a script that will configure hosts files automatically.
 It will not only save your time but also avoids misconfiguration caused by typos.
-- Go to a folder with the script
+- Go to the main script folder

   `cd ~/sametime`
 - First, check the current status of inter-nodes connectivity: